LiuXiaoxuanPKU/Coco/README.md

 ## Constraint Extractor
 Constraint extractor extracts both application constraints and database constraints automatically from the source code.
 Constraint extractor is under `/constropt/constr_extractor/` directory.
 ConstrOpt to extract constraints of different types as shown below.
-- Inclusion: the field value is restricted to a limited set.
+- **Inclusion**: the field value is restricted to a limited set.
-- Presence: the field value cannot be null.
+- **Presence**: the field value cannot be null.
 This is the same as the SQL NOT NULL constraint, but is only implicitly defined in the application code.
-- Length: the length of a string field should be in a certain range.
+- **Length**: the length of a string field should be in a certain range.
 - Uniqueness: same as the SQL uniqueness constraint, but is only defined in the application.
-- Format: the value of a string field must match a regular expres- sion, which is specified in the application code.
+- **Format**: the value of a string field must match a regular expres- sion, which is specified in the application code.
-- Numerical: the value of a numerical field must lie in the range specified in the application code.
+- **Numerical**: the value of a numerical field must lie in the range specified in the application code.
-- Foreign key: same as the SQL foreign key constraint, where the field points to the primary key of the referenced table.
+- **Foreign key**: same as the SQL foreign key constraint, where the field points to the primary key of the referenced table.
 #### Run tests
 Under the root directory (`\ConstrOpt`), following the following command: